-Aging changes involving the upper eyelid typically reflect too much skin that appears to hang over the eyelid margin.
-When this occurs, you lose the normal crease just above the eyelid and this leads to that baggy, tired look.
+Aging can change the skin of the upper eyelid and cause it to hang over the eyelid margin, which can lead to a baggy, tired appearance.
 Many women are also frustrated by the inability to apply make-up to the upper eyelid because of excessive skin folds.
 Whenever upper eyelid blepharoplasty is being considered, one must also assess whether the eyebrow has descended enough to contribute to the problem.
-If this is the case, a browlift may need to be performed in conjunction with upper eyelid blepharoplasty to achieve optimal results.
+If this is the case, a brow lift surgery may need to be performed in conjunction with upper eyelid blepharoplasty to achieve optimal results.
 The upper blepharoplasty incision is designed to blend in with the existing but hidden natural skin crease.
 Redundant skin is removed and excess fat is taken out as needed.
 The incision is closed with the end result being a sharper, well-defined upper eyelid crease with a refreshed new look.

 In contrast to the upper eyelid, lower eyelid blepharoplasty emphasizes removal of excess fatty tissue.
 Only in certain instances is it necessary to remove lower eyelid skin.
 Typically, there are no external incisions with lower lid blepharoplasty.
 The incision is usually hidden on the inside of the eyelid (termed transconjunctival blepharoplasty).
 In rare cases where an external incision is required (for excess skin), it can be readily hidden just below the eyelashes.
 Excess fat is removed from the individual fat compartments below the eye and the incision is allowed to heal from the inside out.
 The result is restoration of a smoother, more youthful lower lid contour.